Cy Walter: Career

-By then a fixture on the New York music scene, Walter spent the rest of the 1950s performing at various Manhattan venues and recording both as a solo pianist and accompanist—-for example, on Ahmet Ertegun's fledgling Atlantic label.
+By then a fixture on the New York music scene, Walter spent the rest of the 1950s performing at various Manhattan venues and recording both as a solo pianist and accompanist—for example, on Ahmet Ertegun's fledgling Atlantic label.
 While not a prolific songwriter, he also crafted a number of songs in an advanced harmonic style.
 For example, he composed both words and music for "Some Fine Day" (1953), and collaborated with Alec Wilder on "Time and Tide" (1961) and Chilton Ryan on "You Are There" (1960) and "See a Ring Around the Moon" (1961).

 In 1959, Walter was invited to resume playing solo piano at the Drake Room.
-This six-nights-a-week engagement would continue until a week before the pianist's death from cancer in 1968.
+This six-nights-a-week engagement would continue until a week before the pianist's death from lung cancer in 1968.
 "I guess by now I know how to work the Drake Room," he quipped with typical understatement to an interviewer in 1966.

 The Cy Walter Centennial Celebration and CD Release Party, held at The Cutting Room in New York City on September 27, 2015, showcased Cy Walter's original compositions as performed by eighteen top vocalists, pianists, and dancers.
-The show featured duo piano performances and original scores by the twelve-piece Cy Walter Celebratory Orchestra, led by music director Tedd Firth, and was a tremendous success.
+The show, which was produced by Cy's son, Mark Walter, featured duo piano performances and original scores by the twelve-piece Cy Walter Celebratory Orchestra, led by music director Tedd Firth, and was a tremendous success.
 Also celebrated was the release of a two-volume CD set by Harbinger Records entitled Cy Walter: Sublimities Centennial Tribute.
 A Broadway World review published two days following the event noted that "The jam-packed, three-hour festivity included instrumentals, vocals, and even an exhilarating exhibition [of Fred Astaire's swing trot dance, called The Astaire], and of The Astaire [song], whose melody was composed [by Cy Walter, with lyrics by Andrew Rosenthal] at the behest of the icon himself to launch his dance studios."
 The article also highlighted performances of other Cy Walter original compositions, including I'll Never Tire of You (written with Richard Kollmar and Jimmy Dobson), observing that it was performed with "conversational espirit" by vocalist Doug Bowles and pianist Alex Hassan.
 The entire show was professionally captured by filmmaker Michael Stever and sound engineer Rubin Nizri of New Record Studios, and can be viewed in its entirety on The Cy Walter Foundation's YouTube channel.